mvrdevelopment/spec/content/mvr-spec.md

 | ----------------------------------- | ----------------------- |
 | [CustomCommand](#node-definition-customcommand) | One command for the fixture to execute. |

+### Node Definition: CustomCommand

+This node defines a command that you send the fixture as static value.
+For the defintion of the commands look into the GDTF spec in the section for ChannelFunction.

+Node name: `CustomCommand`

+The value defines the command string that will be send to the device as static value.
 ### Node Definition: Connections

 This node defines a group connection to other objects.